-Adam Carroll is a British racing driver who is competing in the various categories of motorsport.
-His biggest achievement so far is the title he won in A1 Grand Prix series.
+Adam Carroll is a British racing driver who was competing in the various categories of motorsport since his debut in 1999, most recently in the FIA Formula E Championship.
+His biggest achievement so far is the championship title in the 2009 A1 Grand Prix Series.

-He was born on 26th of October, 1982 in Portadown, in Northern Ireland.
+He was born on October 26, 1982 in Portadown, in Northern Ireland.
 As a 9-year-old boy, Adam began to drive karting and during five years he had a solid success.
 He won the Elf La Filiere Motorsport Academy in Le Mans and in 1999 made a debut in formula racing.

 Carroll competed in the British Formula Ford and won the Winter Series, while in 2002 he became a champion of British Formula 3 B-class, scoring a record number of points.